datasci-kevin/Excel_Project_Data_Analytics/project1/README.md

     ```
 - **Data Validation Logic:** Ensures consistent dropdown options like "Full-time", "Part-time", excluding complex terms like "Full-time and Internship".

-- **Appearance:**
-In order to make the selected item show up darker than the rest of the options I created 2 tables one to display the one to display the selected option and cover the rest and one that does the opposite.

 ![alt text](../assests/formulas.png)

+---

-## Example of chart creation:
+## 📊 Example of Chart Creation
-The following columns where selected to make the item selected appear darker than the rest
+The following columns were selected to make the item selected appear darker than the rest:

 ![alt text](../assests/data_show.png)

+---

 ## 🧠 Key Skills Demonstrated
-- Advanced Excel functions and formulas
+- **Advanced Excel functions and formulas**
-- Data cleaning and validation
+- **Data cleaning and validation**
-- Pivot tables and cross-tab analysis
+- **Pivot tables and cross-tab analysis**
-- Conditional formatting and drop-down validations
+- **Conditional formatting and drop-down validations**
-- Data visualization (charts, salary comparisons)
+- **Dynamic data visualizations (charts, salary comparisons)**

+---

+## 🚀 How to Use (Optional)
+1. Open the Excel workbook (`Project_1.xlsx`).
+2. Navigate to the dashboard sheets.
+3. Select desired country, title, and type from the dropdowns.
+4. Observe how the dashboard updates dynamically.

+---

+## 🌟 Conclusion & Reflection
+This project demonstrates my ability to design **dynamic Excel dashboards** with advanced formulas and conditional formatting.
+By leveraging data validation, pivot tables, and interactive visuals, I created a user-friendly interface for job and salary analysis.

+Future improvements could include:
+- Enhancing visuals with custom charts or Power BI.
+- Adding more metrics (e.g., average salary by skill or location).
+- Expanding to include predictive modeling or trend analysis.

+---

+## 🛠️ Tools Used
+- Microsoft Excel
+- Advanced Formulas (MEDIAN, FILTER)
+- Data Validation
+- Conditional Formatting
+- Pivot Tables and Dynamic Charts